-The term polymer is commonly mentioned when describing a lithium-based battery, yet users cannot distinguish between a regular Li-ion and a pack with the polymer architecture.
+The term polymer is commonly mentioned when describing a lithium-based battery, yet users cannot distinguish between regular Li-ion and a pack with the polymer architecture.
 Adding another battery type has little benefit and only confuses the market further.
-While the word “polymer” is perceived as a plastic, polymers range from synthetic plastics to natural biopolymers and proteins that are from a fundamental biological structure.
+While the word “polymer” is perceived as a plastic, polymers range from synthetic plastics to natural biopolymers and proteins that form fundamental biological structures.

 Lithium-polymer differs from other battery systems in the type of electrolyte used.
 The original polymer design dating back to the 1970s used a solid (dry) polymer electrolyte that resembles a plastic-like film.
 This insulator allows the exchange of ions (electrically charged atoms) and replaces the traditional porous separator that is soaked with electrolyte.

 To make the modern Li-polymer battery conductive at room temperature, gelled electrolyte has been added.
-All Li-ion polymer cells today incorporate a micro porous separator with some moisture.
-Li-polymer can be built on many systems, such as Li-cobalt, NMC, Li-phosphate and Li-manganese; it is not considered unique battery chemistry.
-Most so-called Li-polymer packs are for the consumer market and are based on Li-cobalt.
+Most Li-ion polymer cells today incorporate a micro porous separator with some moisture.
+Li-polymer can be built on many systems, the likes of Li-cobalt, NMC, Li-phosphate and Li-manganese, and is not considered a unique battery chemistry.
+The majority of Li-polymer packs are cobalt based; other active material may also be added.

 With gelled electrolyte added, what is the difference between a normal Li ion and Li ion polymer?
 As far as the user is concerned, lithium polymer is essentially the same as lithium-ion.
 Both systems use identical cathode and anode material and contain a similar amount of electrolyte.

 Li-polymer cells also come in a flexible foil-type case that resembles a food package.
 While a standard Li-ion needs a rigid case to press the electrodes together, Li-polymer uses laminated sheets that do not need compression.
 A foil-type enclosure reduces the weight by more than 20 percent over the classic hard shell.
-Thin film technology liberates design as the battery can be made into any shape, fitting neatly into stylish mobile phones and laptops.
+Thin film technology liberates the design as the battery can be made into any shape, fitting neatly into stylish mobile phones and tablet.
 Li-polymer can also be made very slim to resemble a credit card (See Pouch Cell.)
 Light weight and high specific power make Li-polymer the preferred choice for hobbyists.